 To further diversify the family business, Bob added large pumpkin crops and expanded the corn fields.
 The farm hosts Pumpkin Cannon and Pumpkin Chunker events in the fall.
 Visitors are also invited to get lost in a corn maze, take a ride on the zip line and travel by hayride to the field to pick a pumpkin.

-With the addition of these agri-tourism events, the SBDC helped Bob better market the farm.
-His advisers have also assisted him with his business plan and cash flow.
+With the addition of these agri-tourism events, the SBDC helped Bob more effectively market the farm and what it can offer to consumers.
+His advisers have also assisted him with business planning, financial analysis, and cash flow.

-The Crouse family sells its crops from a farm stand onsite at 5791 Lower River Road in Grants Pass.
-They also sell produce at the Growers Market in Grants Pass and Medford.
+The Crouse family sells its produce crops from a farm stand onsite at 5791 Lower River Road in Grants Pass.
+They also sell their produce at the Growers Market in Grants Pass and Medford.

 Seth Benham was a senior in high school when he launched Novum Visuals, a design and media company.